zshuai8/MentorPDM/README.md

 ## Overview

-MentorPDM is a novel framework designed to address critical challenges in predictive maintenance systems for industrial assets such as bearings in rotating machinery.
+MentorPDM is a novel multi-modal graph neural network-based curriculum learning framework designed to address critical challenges in predictive maintenance systems for industrial assets such as bearings in rotating machinery.

 ### Key Features